santiment/sanbase2/docs/composable-api-plans-handover.md

 **Depends on:** EN, DP. **Highest-risk task in the epic.** Acceptance: the §7.6 smoke matrix is green for `BUNDLE` and the **BC** fixture is unchanged.

 ### SC.
 Stripe catalog
-**What:** Stripe Product(s) + Prices: base bundle subscription, one price per package, full-history add-on prices, API-call add-on prices — **each in both monthly and yearly form** (§5.7).
+**What:** Stripe Product(s) + Prices: base bundle subscription, one price per package, API-call add-on prices — **each in both monthly and yearly form** (§5.7).
+No history add-on in v1 (§5.7).
 Sync into the local price catalog with `interval` as a first-class column.
 Invoice total = sum of items.
 Set nicknames so customers see "Social Sentiment", not raw price ids.
 **Deliverable:** Stripe objects + catalog rows.
 **Depends on:** A. Deliberately sequenced **after** EN/DN: the catalog is cheap and reversible, entitlement semantics are not.